cloud-elements/devportal/docs/elements/hootsuite/events.md

     | Switch **Events Enabled** on. </br>![event-enabled-on](../img/event-enabled-on.png)|  In **Event Notifications Enabled**, select **True**.</br>![event-enabled-true](../img/event-enabled-true.png) |

 8. Add an **Event Notification Callback URL**.
-9. Optionally include an **Event Notification Signature Key** to identify if events have been tampered with.
 9. In Cloud Elements 2.0, optionally type or select one or more tags to add to the authenticated element instance.
 7. Click **Create Instance** (Cloud Elements 2.0) or **Next** (earlier UI).
 8. Provide your {{page.heading}} credentials, and then allow the connection.